abbasshafi/A-YOLO-based-Vehicle-Detection-and-Counting-System/README.md

-# AutoCount, Detection, and Classification using Yolov4
+# Vehicle Count, Detection, and Classification using Yolov4

 Project is in progess....